-Enrollment for Fall 2018 included 5,174 undergraduate and 2,138 graduate students, for a total of 7,312 students (headcount).
-Fall 2018 total enrollment was comprised of 6,053 resident students, and 1,259 nonresident students.
+Enrollment for Fall 2019 included 4,856 undergraduate and 1,986 graduate students, for a total of 6,842 students (headcount).
+Fall 2019 total enrollment was comprised of 5,693 resident students, and 1,149 nonresident students.
 The chart below summarizes a three-year trend of undergraduate and graduate enrollment by headcount.

-The State System of Higher Education's board of governor's approved an annual tuition increase of 2.99% for undergraduate resident students in fiscal year 2018/19.
+The State System of Higher Education's board of governor's approved no annual tuition increase for undergraduate resident students in fiscal year 2019/20.

-In fiscal year 2018/19, the Commonwealth appropriation to the State System was \$468.1 million, a 3.3% increase over the \$453.1 million received in the prior fiscal year.
+In fiscal year 2019/20, the Commonwealth appropriation to the State System was \$477.5 million, equal to the amount received in the prior fiscal year.
 Over the last three years, state appropriations have increased about \$34.7 million, or 8.0%, but still are about \$36 million less than received in fiscal year 2007/2008.
-The University's share of the base appropriation, through the appropriation formula, increased by about \$1.2 million or 4.3% from \$28.5 to \$29.7 million.
+The University's share of the base appropriation, through the appropriation formula, was \$34.2 million.